-Webelos Scouts in the Daniel Boone Council in North Carolina follow these steps when making their snowshoes.
+Webelos Scouts in the Daniel Boone Council in North Carolina use plastic CPVC pipe to make homemade snowshoes for their winter outings.
+Here’s how they do it.

 WHAT YOU’LL NEED (makes one pair)